Share this page:

 Licensing

 If you acquired a regular license, we grant the use of Obba for commercial purposes, with no right to modify or redistribute Obba.
+You will receive a registration key to remove the Obba splash screen.

 If you acquired a developer license, we grant you ("the Third Party Developer") the redistribution of Obba together with the Ice components (Ice.jar and Ice.dll) included in Obba with your own products, provided that you do not modify Obba (the class files within Obba.jar) and provided that you do not use the Ice components (Ice.jar and Ice.dll) and comply with the Ice license agreement included in Obba.zip.
 End users shall not be permitted to modify or distribute any part of your product(s) using Obba.
+You will receive a registration key to remove the Obba splash screen.

 Obba is provided under the terms stated in the LICENSE.txt file, distributed in the Obba.zip file.

-The following pricing applies to Version 3.x.
+The following pricing applies to Version 3.x and 4.x:

 Trial/shareware license

-free The unregistered version may be used for a trial period of 30 days.
-After this period, you may use the unregistered version for personal, non-commercial use only.
 Note: The unregistered version starts with a splash screen, which will disappear within a few seconds.

 The developer license for commercial and/or corporate use is 49 Euro per developer, payable via PayPal.